Workforce Development Board Of Herkimer Madison And Oneida Counti

 How does Workforce Development Board Of Herkimer Madison And Oneida Counti spend its money?

 Workforce Development Board Of Herkimer Madison And Oneida Counti directs 90% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 2%.
+This exceeds the 65% industry benchmark.

 Are donations to Workforce Development Board Of Herkimer Madison And Oneida Counti tax-deductible?